deb599/RSS-AI-RAG-Automation-n8n-Workflow/README.md

 # How It Works (Abstracted)
 * Trigger and Fetch: The workflow starts by polling configured RSS feeds to fetch new content items.

-* Content Processing: Parses the feed items and applies AI models to evaluate AI risk relevance.

 * Filtering and Classification: Filters out low-risk or irrelevant content, classifies key information, and summarizes text for quick insight.

-* Output and Notification: Outputs results to chosen destinations such as databases, emails, dashboard tools, or feeds for further action.
+* Output and Notification: Outputs results to chosen destination.

 # Technologies and Tools
 * n8n for workflow automation